Skip to content

 Referral process

 • Health professionals can access a referral form here.
-Please refer to Financial Assistance Program Guidelines for more information.
+Please refer to the Financial Services Program Guidelines here for more information.

-• Send the completed referral form to Cancer Council SA Financial Assistance Program by fax on (08) 9291 4268 or email to financialassistance@cancersa.org.au.
+• Send the completed referral form to Cancer Council SA Financial Services Program by email to financialassistance@cancersa.org.au.

 • If account/s are overdue or nearing due date, you are advised to organise extension/s.